Support for Self-Employed People:

 - Eligible self-employed people must make a claim before that date to receive the first SEISS grant (a taxable grant of 80% of their average monthly trading profits, paid out in a single instalment covering 3 months’ worth of profits, and capped at £7,500 in total).

-- By midnight on Sunday 24 May, 2.3 million people worth nearly £7 billion have been approved.
+- Over 2.7 million people worth £7.7 billion have been approved.

 In the meantime, please help us reach those self-employed people who could benefit from a SEISS grant now, by encouraging anyone you think might be eligible for the first grant but hasn’t yet made a claim to do so ahead of 13 July.
 For more details please visit GOV.UK.